 - b.
 Right-click the service, then from the pop-up menu select Stop. - 8.
-Run the upgrade migration script to back up your configuration: - a.
-Log on to the server as the MyID installation user.
+Run the upgrade migration script to back up your configuration:

 On a split tier system, you must run the script on both the application server and the web server.